The Blue Lagoon (novel): Reception

 The sheer bulk of natural description in the novel tends to push aside the narrative, further undercutting the reader's sense of time.
 Conventions of romance like the mysterious idol and the threat of the savages (complete with drums and secretly observed human sacrifice) lend a necessary minimum of fear and excitement to the story, but even less than in Daphnis and Chloe.
 Instead, the story fixes attention on the maturing of a couple, not of two separate characters.
-Seen as an idyllic romance, Blue Lagoon almost has to end at that point, if only because the couple's return to society with a child would have raised some complicated questions.Peter Keating noted that around 1905, the rise of the "sex novel" or "sex problem" novel became prominent, with The Blue Lagoon identified as a "sensationally erotic" example, alongside Elinor Glyn’s Three Weeks (1907).
-Keating called it “the ultimate sex novel,” reflecting an idealisation of natural sexuality against a backdrop of modern moral decay.
+Seen as an idyllic romance, Blue Lagoon almost has to end at that point, if only because the couple's return to society with a child would have raised some complicated questions.Peter Keating noted that around 1905, the rise of the "sex novel" or "sex problem" novel became prominent.
+The Blue Lagoon was identified as a "sensationally erotic" example, alongside Elinor Glyn’s Three Weeks (1907).
+Keating called it “the ultimate sex novel”, reflecting an idealisation of natural sexuality against a backdrop of modern moral decay.
 Stacpoole’s work serves as a bridge between the absence of sexual themes in Victorian literature and their prevalence in authors like D. H. Lawrence.
 Malcolm Muggeridge even considered Lady Chatterley's Lover (1928) a "lineal descendant" of The Blue Lagoon.